icuter/jsql-docs/quickstart.md

 4. close JdbcExecutor for returning back to the Connection Pool in JSQLDataSource

-Maybe you just need `JdbcExecutor` rather than `Connection`, and `JSQLDataSource` can also create a Builder for less coding and convenience we could simplfy our example as follow
+Maybe you just need `JdbcExecutor` rather than `Connection` and `JSQLDataSource` can also create a Builder for less coding and convenience we could simplfy our example as follow

 ```java
 JSQLDataSource dataSource = new JSQLDataSource("url", "username", "password");